Who Is Leah Williamson And Why Is She Not Playing At The World Cup?

 The England Captain will miss the 2023 World Cup after Arsenal confirmed that the defender ruptured her anterior cruciate ligament – otherwise known as an ACL – during a match against Manchester United in April.
 She picked up the injury in the 15th minute, whilst tussling with Katie Zelem for the ball.
 Whilst there was minimal contact, Leah landed awkwardly on her right leg – resulting in her being stretchered off the pitch.

-An injury of that sort includes surgery and a long road to recovery, meaning Leah will be in no fit state to be playing in the cup next month.
+An injury of that sort includes surgery and a long road to recovery, meaning Leah will be in no fit state to be playing in the World Cup next month.

 At the time, Arsenal released a statement saying everyone at the club would be supporting Leah, adding the athlete would ‘now begin a period of rehabilitation and is set for an extended spell on the sidelines.
 She will undergo surgery in due course.’